Every Maryland LLC should have an operating agreement in place.

 No matter what type of Maryland LLC you're starting, you'll want to create an operating agreement.
 Here's why:

-It is recommended by the state.
-According to Maryland Code Section 4A–402, every Maryland LLC may adopt an operating agreement to govern the company’s operating procedures.
+- It's recommended by the state.
+According to Maryland Statutes § 4A-402, every Maryland LLC may adopt an operating agreement to govern the company’s operating procedures.

 - It'll prevent conflict among your business partners.
 If you're starting a multi-member LLC, having an operating agreement will prevent misunderstandings amongst your team by setting clear expectations about each partner's role and responsibilities.